Weather in Turkey

 - Purchase the complete Expat Arrivals Turkey Guide (PDF)

 Turkey is a large country with huge variability in climate.
-Along Turkey's coast, the weather is influenced by the adjacent sea, with the Mediterranean Sea producing its famed hot summers and mild winters, while areas close to the Black Sea have cooler summers and less extreme ranges in temperature.
+Along Turkey's coast, the weather is influenced by the adjacent sea, with the Mediterranean Sea producing its famed hot summers and mild winters.
+Areas close to the Black Sea have cooler summers and less extreme ranges in temperature.
 Weather in Turkey's interior features a greater contrast, with hot summers and cold winters.